How to Remove Hard Water Stains

 Are there always white spots on your bathroom fixtures?
 Does a cloudy film coat the carafe of your coffeemaker?
 If so, yours probably belongs to the 85 percent of households with hard water.
 The discoloration you see is the buildup of minerals left behind by evaporated water.
 Unchecked, hard water deposits can go a long way toward gunking up some of the most commonly used components in your home.
-Fortunately, it’s easy to remove hard water stains on any sink, tub, or toilet.
+Fortunately, they are easy enough to remedy—indeed, in only four steps.
+Follow this tutorial for how to remove hard water stains on any sink, tub, or toilet.

 Pull on a pair of gloves and reach for an acidic household cleaner, such as metal-and-rust remover.
 Or, if you prefer, make your own formula by combining equal parts vinegar and water.
 Add the mixture to a spray bottle, then get to work.
 If it’s a store-bought cleaner, be sure to consult the instructions printed on the label.
 If you’ve gone the homemade route, simply spritz the vinegar over the entire water-stained surface.
 Let it sit for a brief period of time before you continue.